 The FABULOS project seeks new solutions and technologies to prepare cities for the future of mobility, including concepts such as self-driving buses.
-Novel transport solutions will be developed and acquired by utilising a Pre-Commercial Procurement (PCP), which allows the procuring partners (buyers group) to share the risks and benefits with the suppliers.
-The expected outcome of the FABULOS project for the buyers group is the demonstration of automated minibus service as part of the public transport system.
+Novel transport solutions will be developed and acquired by utilising a Pre-Commercial Procurement (PCP), which allows the Procuring Partners to share the risks and benefits with the suppliers.
+The expected outcome of the FABULOS project is the demonstration of automated minibus service as part of the public transport system.

 Pre-commercial procurement is exempted from the WTO Government Procurement Agreement, the EU public procurement directives and the national laws that implement them.
 This is because it concerns the procurement of R&D services where the benefits do not accrue exclusively for the contracting authority.

 The pre-commercial procurement process consists of three clearly defined phases: concept design, prototype development and field testing (see graphic below).
 In each of these phases significant budgets are available for suppliers to support their work the total budget being up to 5,500,000 Euros.

 Prior to the concept design phase is the open market consultation in which the scope of the FABULOS pre-commercial procurement will be refined through a dialogue with potential suppliers and other stakeholders.
 The outcome of this phase is the preparation of a request for tenders to be launched in September 2018.
 The open market consultation is scheduled for April and May 2018.

 This phase is a feasibility study of the proposed solutions and technologies, which aims to verify the technical, economic and organisational feasibility of each supplier’s offer.
 The expected output from participating suppliers is a report describing the results of the feasibility study and the conclusions for the start of prototype development.